 In addition to dog and cat patients, Dr. Brumfield has a special interest in exotic animal medicine.
 He also enjoys dentistry, internal medicine, and emergency medicine.
 Outside of the hospital, Dr. Brumfield serves as a board member of the Leon County Humane Society and of CARE (Companion Animal Rescue Endeavor).

 She attended Michigan State University for undergraduate work and veterinary school, graduating in May 2006.
 During school Kathleen focused on surgery, emergency medicine, ultrasound and exotic pet medicine.
-She participated in exotics externships in San Francisco and at UC Davis, CA. Kathleen’s interest in extoics extends to her home life – she has owned many rats over the past eight years.
+She participated in exotics externships in San Francisco and at UC Davis, CA. Kathleen’s interest in extoics extends to her home life – she has owned many rats over the years.
 She has also owned lizards, snakes, birds and rabbits.
-Kathleen’s current pets include three orange male cats (Cthulhu and Azathoth and Gygax), an epileptic male German Shepherd rescue named Pavlov, and a shepherd mix rescue from Northwood named One-Eyed Jack.
+Kathleen’s current pets include three orange cats (Cthulhu, Azathoth and Gygax), an epileptic German Shepherd rescue named Pavlov, and a shepherd mix rescue from CARE named One-Eyed Jack.

 She has a retired racing greyhound, two Devon Rex cats, and a three year old toddler!

 In her off time she can be found in paint-stained coveralls, renovating her 1939 house.Dr.
 Alicia Smith